Meet the Board of Directors

 R.F.
 "Rick" Shangraw, Jr., Ph.D.

-Rick Shangraw is the chief executive officer of ASU Enterprise Partners and the ASU Foundation for A New American University.
-Under Shangraw’s leadership, ASU Enterprise Partners was created in 2016 as a new model for diversified revenue generation to support Arizona State University.
-Enterprise Partners is an umbrella organization for the foundation and affiliate entities that engage in fundraising, applied research, technology transfer, real estate transactions, or collaborative research initiatives that generate support for the university.
+R.F.
+“Rick” Shangraw Jr., PhD, is the chief executive officer of ASU Enterprise Partners.
+He previously served as the CEO of the ASU Foundation for A New American University.
+Shangraw envisioned ASU Enterprise Partners in 2016 as a new model for diversified revenue generation to support Arizona State University.
+Enterprise Partners is an umbrella organization for the foundation and other affiliate entities that engage in fundraising, applied research, technology transfer, real estate transactions, or collaborate research initiatives that generate support for the university.
+In its first year of operation, Enterprise Partners received the distinction of a Top Company to Work for in Arizona from Republic Media and AZCentral.com.

-Since taking the helm as the foundation’s CEO in 2011, Shangraw has directed a team of more than 150 fundraising professionals that has generated over $700 million in new investments and commitments in support of the university.
-For five consecutive years (2012–16), the foundation has been awarded the premier, four-star rating from Charity Navigator, the country’s largest and most respected evaluator of nonprofit organizations.
-The foundation also has received CareerBuilder’s Top Company to Work for in Arizona honors for three consecutive years (2014–16).
+During his tenure as CEO of the foundation, Shangraw directed a team of more than 100 fundraising professionals that generated over $900 million in new investments and commitments in support of the university.
+For five consecutive years (2012–16), the foundation earned the premier, four-star rating from Charity Navigator, the country’s largest and most respected evaluator of nonprofit organizations.
+The foundation also received CareerBuilder’s Top Company to Work for in Arizona honors for three consecutive years (2014–16).

 Prior to joining the foundation, Shangraw served as ASU’s senior vice president for the Office of Knowledge Enterprise Development (OKED) and director of the Global Institute of Sustainability.
 As senior vice president for OKED, he was responsible for ASU’s growing annual research portfolio, which placed ASU among the top research institutions in the country without a medical school.
 As director of the Global Institute of Sustainability, Shangraw oversaw research, education, and problem-solving initiatives, with a special focus on urban environments.

-Before joining ASU, Shangraw was founder and CEO of Project Performance Corporation, a research and technology consulting firm specializing in environmental, energy, and information management issues.
-During his tenure, PPC received the Inc. 500 Award for being one of the fastest-growing, privately-held companies in the United States.
-Prior to PPC, he was on the faculty of Syracuse University.
+Before joining ASU, he was founder and CEO of Project Performance Corporation, a research and technology consulting firm specializing in environmental, energy, and information management issues.
+During his tenure, PPC received the Inc. 500 Award for being one of the fastest-growing, privately held companies in the United States.
+Prior to PPC, Shangraw was on the faculty of Syracuse University.

-Shangraw holds a B.A., magna cum laude, in political science and a certificate in environmental studies from Dickinson College; a master of public administration from the Maxwell School at Syracuse University; and a Ph.D. in public administration from the Maxwell School, with a specialization in technology and information policy and organization design.
+He holds a BA, magnum cum laude, in political science and a certificate in environmental studies from Dickinson College; a master of public administration from the Maxwell School at Syracuse University; and a PhD in public administration from the Maxwell School, with a specialization in technology and information policy and organization design.

 Special Advisor to the Board: